 Note: You may be prompted for your Mac user password to save your settings.

 Congratulations!
-You have now set up a proxy server for Discord.
+You have now set up a proxy server for Pinterest.
 If you’re using a web browser, remember to double-check if it’s set to copy your system’s proxy settings.

 To set up mobile proxies for Pinterest, simply configure your phone’s proxy settings .
 It would automatically copy your phone’s proxy settings whenever you’re using Pinterest.
 This is applicable for both Android and IOS.
 Here’s a thorough guide for Android and another one for iPhone.